cyyber/web3.js/packages/web3-qrl-abi/README.md

 This is a sub-package of [@theqrl/web3.js](https://github.com/theqrl/web3.js).

-`@theqrl/web3-qrl-abi` contains functions for the encode and decode ZVM in/output.
+`@theqrl/web3-qrl-abi` contains functions for the encode and decode QRVM in/output.

 ## Installation